Does Thicker Oil Quiet Lifters

 Best Oil for Noisy Lifters

 If your vehicle has noisy lifters, there are a few different oils you can try to quiet them down.
-The best oil for noisy lifters is typically a synthetic oil, as it will lubricate the moving parts better and reduce friction.
+The best oil for noisy lifters is typically synthetic oil, as it lubricates moving parts more effectively and reduces friction.
 You may also want to add a bottle of engine treatment to your oil to help clean and protect the engine.

 Best Additive to Quiet Engine Noise

 There are a few different ways to quiet engine noise, and the best additive depends on the source of the noise.
-If the noise is coming from the valves, then a valve train additive can help to lubricate and protect the valves and reduce noise.
-If the noise is coming from piston slap, then an oil stabilizer can help to reduce friction and prevent knocking.
+If the noise is coming from the valves, a valve train additive can help lubricate and protect them, reducing noise.
+If the piston is noisy, adjust the separator and reduce knocking.

 And if the engine is just generally noisy, then an aftermarket exhaust system can help to muffle the sound.